Skip to main content

 11. Train Employees

-Run regular sessions to ensure your team understands the risks - and how to stay safe.
+Run regular sessions so your team understands the risks and how to stay safe.

 Get Protected

-Following these steps will dramatically improve your customer email security.
-But security is never static.
-Stay vigilant, and keep your team informed.
+Following these steps will strengthen your customer email security.
+Security still needs ongoing review, and your team should know when controls change.

 References